 I am a storyteller and theatre-maker, which basically means I get paid for telling stories and showing off.
 I make funny, emotional, uplifting one man shows for the theatre.
 I’m also occasionally spotted doing stand-up on the UK comedy circuit.
-My next full-length performance will be a double bill of shows at The Lowry, Salford on 3rd November.
-For details click here.
-This performance and the development of my new work in progress will be supported by Arts Council England.
+My latest performance was my new play Things I Say When I Don’t Say I Love You (directed by Hannah Banister) at The Lowry, Salford on 1st and 2nd February.
+This play has been developed with The Lowry, co-commissioned with Cheshire Rural Touring Arts and Spot On Lancashire, and is supported using public funding by Arts Council England.

 Here is some information about my various projects…